 Any household living in substandard conditions in considered in need of assistance, even if they are not actively seeking alternative housing arrangements.
 Estimating the number of substandard units can be difficult, but the lack of certain infrastructure and utilities can often be an indicator of substandard conditions.
-According to the 2018 Oakland Equity Indicators Report, 1.36 percent of housing units in zip codes that were more than 60 percent non-White reported housing habitability complaints, compared to 0.67 percent of housing units in zip codes that were more than 60 percent white.
-In addition, according to 2019 ACS estimates compiled by ABAG-MTC, as shown in Table B-34, about 0.28 percent of owners lack complete kitchen facilities while 1.91 percent of renters do.
+According to the 2018 Oakland Equity Indicators Report, 1.36 percent of housing units in zip codes that were more than 60 percent non-White reported housing habitability complaints, compared to 0.67 percent of housing units in zip codes that were more than 60 percent of vortice to 0.67 percent of housing units in zip codes that were more than 60 percent of owners lack complete kitchen facilities while 1.91 percent of renters do.
 Further, approximately 0.2 percent of owners lack complete plumbing facilities while 1.02 percent of renters do.
 In total, there are 837 occupied housing units with incomplete plumbing facilities and 3,514 units with incomplete kitchen facilities.
 During outreach, Oakland residents also discussed the prevalence of mold and lead, both of which pose major habitability issues.